Denis Nayland Smith

-Denis Nayland Smith is a character who was introduced in a series of novels by the English author Sax Rohmer as the rival to the villain Fu Manchu.
+Denis Nayland Smith is a character created by English author Sax Rohmer as protagonist in a series of novels featuring the villain Fu Manchu.

 History

 The character of Denis Nayland Smith was created in 1912 by Sax Rohmer, in the short story The Zayat Kiss, narrated by his friend Dr. Petrie.
 The short story was included in the fix-up novel The Mystery of Dr. Fu-Manchu.
 In the first three books, Smith serves in the Indian Imperial Police as a police commissioner in Burma who has been granted a roving commission, allowing him to exercise authority over any official group who can help him in his mission.

 When Rohmer revived the series in 1931, Smith, who has been knighted for his efforts to defeat Fu Manchu, is an ex-Assistant Commissioner of Scotland Yard.

 Nayland Smith had an affair with his rival's daughter, Fah Lo Suee.